serendipiddy/nwen406-p1/README.md

 The value string received is hased (MD5).
 The hash is then used to determine four positions from within Pride And Prejudice to read up to 5 words from that point.
 The first 50 characters of this output is then sent as the next value.

-Other book options are available, but must be set in code.
+Other book options are available in *text*, but must be set in-code.